-- Of the 137 children with an indicated CPS report in FY23 Q1, 2.9% had a repeat indicated CPS report. - This percentage is lower than the previous full fiscal year and remains below the national average of 9.7%.
+Of the 137 children with an indicated CPS report in FY23 Q1, 2.9% had a repeat indicated CPS report.

 II.
 Investigations

 Repeat Maltreatment: State Measure

 The Pennsylvania measure for repeat maltreatment looks at the number of CPS reports received per year and identifies those children who have ever had a previous indication of abuse.